Links

 For this, we would need a dummy backend app to authenticate our upload request.
 API authentication for upload always happens on the backend for security reasons.

-The tutorial repository comes with a sample backend server that we can use.
+In the following section, we will create a backend server that we can use.

 Setting up the backend app